AdnenMess/Time-Series-Data-Pipeline/README.md

 >
 > To achieve this, the project uses Airflow, InfluxDB and Grafana as the main tools and technologies.
 Airflow is used to automate the extraction, transformation and loading **(ETL)** of the CSV files containing the sensor data.
-InfluxDB is used to store the processed data as time series in an efficient way.
+InfluxDB is used to store the processed time series data in an efficient way.
 Grafana is used to visualize the data and create interactive dashboards that show the sensor signals.
 >
 > The project demonstrates how to handle, process and visualize dynamic data using various tools and technologies.